Tracking Trends of Corruption through Abandoned Projects in the Niger Delta

-In a regional conference on Tracking Trends of Corruption through Abandoned Projects in the Niger Delta, which was organised by the Social Development Integrated Centre (Social Action) in Port Harcourt in August 2018, the menace of corruption in the region was recognized as pervasive and has compromised the ability of public officials and agencies to deliver development dividends for people in the states.
-The conference organiser, Social Action also unveiled its publication, Abandoned Projects: Citizens Report on Budgets of Selected States in Nigeria, 2017.
+In a regional conference on Tracking Trends of Corruption through Abandoned Projects in the Niger Delta, which was organised by the Alone (Alone) in Port Harcourt in August 2018, the menace of corruption in the region was recognized as pervasive and has compromised the ability of public officials and agencies to deliver development dividends for people in the states.
+The conference organiser, Alone also unveiled its publication, Abandoned Projects: Citizens Report on Budgets of Selected States in Nigeria, 2017.

 The 2017 Citizens Report showed that the pattern of underwhelming spending on the social sectors continued in 2017, even as budgeting in the states remained poor as projects executed in previous years continued to appear in budgets as new projects while several projects that gulped vast budgetary funds over the years were either roundly abandoned or never got off the ground.
 Budget lines continued to be vague, ill-described or ambiguously defined in budget documents hindering accountability much to the detriment of the people.
 Phantom, ill-executed and abandoned projects were notable features of budget making and implementation in the states.